evolution-linux/evolution-docs/src/installation/musl.md

 musl practices very strict and minimal standard compliance.
 Many commonly used platform-specific extensions are not present.
 Because of this, it is common for software to need modification to compile and/or function properly.
-Void developers work to patch such software and hopefully get portability/correctness changes accepted into the upstream projects.
+EvolutionOS developers work to patch such software and hopefully get portability/correctness changes accepted into the upstream projects.